 Parameterisation of methods seven, eight, and nine

-The average of the individual variances of the means (AIVM) is 0.000552, but the product of the two sample standard deviations is 0.000550.
-As the product of the two standard deviations defines the covariance at which the correlation is 1, and the correlation cannot be greater than 1, method seven becomes equivalent to assuming perfect correlation between U1 and U2.
-In method eight, in which the AIVM defines the lower bound of the range of covariance values which may be considered, a covariance of 0.000504 was identified, implying a correlation of 0.92.
-For method nine, in which the AIVM defines the upper bound of the range of covariances to search through (except where AIVM is greater than the product of the standard deviations), a covariance of 0.000360 was identified, implying a correlation of 0.65.
+The average of the individual variances of the means (AIVM) is 0.000552, but as the product of the two sample standard deviations is 0.000550 the value is set to 0.000550, equivalent to assuming perfect correlation between U1 and U2.
+In method eight, a covariance of 0.000504 was identified, implying a correlation of 0.92.
+For method nine, a covariance of 0.000360 was identified, implying a correlation of 0.65.

 Parameterisation of method ten

 Given the summary statistics of U1 and U2 in Table 2, the beta parameters are a=33.02 and b=536.33.
 Figure 3 below shows the distribution of 1000 draws from U2 using U2=U1+ Δ alongside 1,000 draws of U1 and U2.
 We see that the distribution of U2 closely matches that of U2 from the data.
-The variations are due to sampling errors.
+The variations are due to sampling error.

 [Figure 3 about here]

-First hypothetical dataset, all ten methods

 Scatterplot comparison

 In Figure 4 the scatterplots of U2 against U1 are shown for each of the ten methods.
 The scatterplot from bootstrapping the IPD, shown in full size in Figure 1, is reproduced in Figure 4a for comparison.
 The diagonal line indicates parity between corresponding draws of U1 and U2.
 Scatter above this diagonal line shows that some proportion of the draws produced by the method violate the monotonicity assumption.
 A good method should be able to produce a similar pattern of scatter given the aggregate data as the bootstrapped method is able to produce using the IPD.